Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Methodology

-As illustrated in Figure~\ref{fig-train-canary}, the workflow of generating canary patches contains four steps.
+As shown in Figure~\ref{fig-train-canary}, the workflow of generating a canary consists of four steps.

-\ding{182} \textit{\textbf{Preparing benign and adversarial samples.}} We generate adversarial patches (e.g., from~\cite{attack_fool}) and import them to benign images.
+\ding{182} \textit{\textbf{Preparing adversarial and benign samples.}} We generate adversarial patches (e.g., from~\cite{attack_fool}) and import them to benign images.
 From the adversarial images that can attack the target object detector, we choose a few dozen as the adversarial set for training canary.
 The corresponding benign images form the benign set.

-\ding{183} \textit{\textbf{Determining canary positions.}} In our randomization strategy, the canary patch may appear at multiple positions within the model input.
-Naturally, it is preferable to place the canary patch in close proximity to the adversarial patch.
-However, we face challenges in accurately identifying the location of adversarial patches.
-Our solution is to determine potential canary locations based on the underlying objects of interest that may be concealed by adversarial patches.
-In this study, we focus on the \textit{person} object.
-The fundamental idea is to find a bounding box that may contain a person (based on the class score), but a person is not detected (its objectness score is below a threshold set by the model, e.g., 0.5 in YOLOv2~\cite{yolov2}).

-In practice, even if a person object is hidden by an adversarial patch, its objectness score does not disappear.
-We consider bounding boxes that satisfy the aforementioned criteria as candidate boxes that are potentially perturbed by adversarial patches.
-To minimize the risk that the identified candidate boxes do not contain objects of interest, we require them to have an objectness score above a certain threshold $\tau$.
-Pilot experiment in this study determined $\tau$ = 0.05 (see \S\ref{subsec:Eval:Parameter}).
+\ding{183} \textit{\textbf{Determining canary positions.}} We place canary near the bounding box that may contain a TOI but the TOI is missed by target object detector.
+In Faster R-CNN and early YOLO detectors, a low objectness score of a bounding box (e.g., below 0.5 in YOLOv2~\cite{yolov2}) makes the possible TOI not detected; in YOLOv8~\cite{yolov8}, the objectness is discarded and the class score is used to decide whether the TOI cannot be detected (below 0.25).
+To locate potentially suppressed bounding boxes related to TOIs, We perform an object detection on a given input, extract information from the model output and identify the satisfactory boxes as \textit{candidate boxes}.
+To minimize the risk that the candidate boxes do not contain TOIs, we require them to have an objectness or class score above a certain threshold $\tau$.
+For example, our pilot experiment in \S\ref{subsec:Eval:Parameter} determined $\tau$ = 0.05 for YOLO detectors.
+We term it the \textit{candidate box threshold}.

 Note that, bounding boxes may overlap.
-We merge overlapping boxes to a larger candidate box if the merged has an objectness exceeding the above threshold.
-As shown in Figure~\ref{fig-position-patch}, two candidate boxes (white solid boxes) are finally identified.
-The left box is obtained through the merging of two overlapping ones.
+We merge overlapping boxes to a larger candidate box if the merged has a score exceeding the above threshold.
+In Figure~\ref{fig-position-patch}, two candidate boxes (white solid boxes) are finally identified and the left box is obtained by merging two overlapping ones.